Skip to content

 Interactive shell

-This launches an interactive shell with guided wizards, autocomplete, and command history — it walks you through everything jrun can do.
+The interactive shell provides guided wizards, autocomplete, and command history — it walks you through everything jrun can do.